 In recent years, there has been a growing trend among financial institutions to adopt risk-based approaches in their anti money laundering (AML) mitigation efforts.
 The rationale behind this shift is simple: by focusing on higher-risk customers and transactions, financial institutions can more effectively identify and prevent potential money laundering activities.
 In addition, risk-based approaches are often seen as being more efficient and cost-effective than traditional “one size fits all” AML compliance programs.

 There are a number of different ways to implement a risk-based approach to AML mitigation.
-The most common method is to segment customers into different risk categories, and then tailor the level of due diligence and monitoring accordingly.
+The most common method is to segment customers into different risk categories, and then the customer risk rating models tailor the level of due diligence and monitoring accordingly.

 For example, high-risk customers may be subjected to enhanced due diligence measures such as know-your-customer (KYC) checks and regular transaction monitoring, while low-risk customers may only be required to provide minimal information.
 Another approach is to use data analytics to identify patterns of suspicious activity, which can then be flagged for further investigation.